ASHARANI-MG/Finance-Dashboard/README.md

 The **Finance Dashboard** provides a consolidated view of key financial indicators like Net Sales, Profit, Profit Ratio, Units Sold, and Discount Percentage.
 With dynamic filters and intuitive visualizations, stakeholders can easily:

-Identify high-performing regions and segments
+- Identify high-performing regions and segments

-Compare profitability across product categories
+- Compare profitability across product categories

-Track year-wise financial growth
+- Track year-wise financial growth

-Monitor discount behaviors and their impact on sales
+- Monitor discount behaviors and their impact on sales

-Explore detailed breakdowns with drill-through interactions
+- Explore detailed breakdowns with drill-through interactions

 This dashboard helps decision-makers gain actionable insights for strategic planning and performance optimization.

 ## 📈 Dashboard Highlights
 🔹 1.
 KPI Summary

-Net Sales
+- **Net Sales**

-Total Profit
+- **Total Profit**

-Units Sold
+- **Units Sold**

-Discount %
+- **Discount %**

-Profit Ratio
+- **Net Profit**

 These cards give a quick snapshot of overall performance.